jackkelly75/Network_Hub_Detection_Kelly2020/README.md

 ```
 x <- hub_detection(num_iterations = 1000, moduleColors = moduleColors, adjacency = adjacency, betweenness = T, hubscore = T, pagerank = T, closeness = T, MM = F, edge = T, limit_edge = T, sig_value = 0.05, clusters = 5, datExpr = NULL)
 ```
+limit_edge only runs the permutation test on the edges that have the highest edge betweenness in the module to reduce computation requirements and time.
+The number of highest edges taked in equal to the number of genes in the module.

 **Output**

+As this function runs, it saves .Rdata files.
+These contain the hub score for each iteration for each of the genes that is found to be significant.
+The function returns a list with each entry containing a datatable with each hubscore and pvalue.
+The included results.Rdata gives an example of results using the example data.

 **Ref.**